p33ves/DataSparks-CanadianEconomyAnalysis/README.md

 Technologies : Spark (RDD/Dataframes) with Amazon Web Services :
 -> AWS-EMR for ETL and processing
 -> AWS-S3 for storage
--> AWS-Quicksight for data visualization and dashboard creation
+-> AWS-QuickSight for data visualization and dashboard creation

 STEPS FOR BIG DATA PROJECT EXECUTION:
 =====================================